 Tessa’s Recipe Rundown

-Texture: Once the icing is completely set, it hardens enough to not smudge, but not so much that it ruins the texture of the cookie.
+TEXTURE: This icing sets so it won’t damage if stacked, but not so much that it ruins the texture of the sugar cookie.

 This post may contain affiliate links.
 Read our disclosure policy.